masterzzzen/sample-code/front_end/user_list/README.md

 The project is written with both backbone and vanilla jquery because I was learning backbone and refreshing jquery so I wanted to practice both.

 To run this code, unzip the folder and double click on index.html.
 Or you can run index.html from Pycharm or Webstorm.
 The application is pre-populated with 25 randomly generated users each time the page loads.

-The project should look like this on load:
-Inline image 1
-This is what a row looks like in edit mode:
-Inline image 2

-This is filter mode.
-Let's say we want all people named "Zach":
-Inline image 3